 Beaverdam Reservoir Park

-This new park at Beaverdam Reservoir in Loudoun County, Virginia, was completed in conjunction with nationally recognized landscape architect Nelson Byrd Woltz.
+This new park at Beaverdam Reservoir in Loudoun County, Virginia was completed in conjunction with nationally recognized landscape architect Nelson Byrd Woltz.
 The park is funded and constructed under a partnership between Loudoun Water and NOVA Parks.
 The innovative park is designed with “source water protection” in mind.
 Studio Twenty Seven Architecture designed a welcome center, crew boat house, and other pavilion facilities to complement the park’s mission of highlighting the connections between ecological health, human health, and recreation.
-The innovative park design includes a boat rental facility, trails, waterfront boardwalks, a bridge, plantings, educational exhibits, and other site features designed to illustrate the source water protection theme.
+The innovative park design includes a boat rental facility, trails, waterfront boardwalks, a bridge, plantings, educational exhibits, and other site features all designed to illustrate the source water protection theme.

 Site plan